Restrictions for Impacted Areas (No. 19) Direction

 Note – teachers and staff in schools, and educators and staff in child-care centres are covered by paragraph 7(b) or 7(q) where applicable.

 if the person is consuming food, drink or medicine; or

 if a person is undergoing dental or medical care or treatment to the extent that such care or treatment requires that no face mask be worn; or

 if a person is receiving a service from a business, activity or undertaking which is permitted to operate under and is operating in accordance with, this Direction, to the extent that it is not reasonably practicable to receive that service wearing a face mask; or

-if a person is providing a service from a business, activity or undertaking which is permitted to operate under, and is operating in accordance with, this Direction, to the extent that it is not reasonably practicable to provide that service wearing a face mask; or
+if a person is providing a service from a business, activity or undertaking which is permitted to operate under, and is operating in accordance with Restrictions on Businesses, Activities and Undertakings Direction (No. 29) or its successors, to the extent that it is not reasonably practicable to receive that service wearing a face mask; or

 if a person is asked to remove the face mask to ascertain identity; or